You’re sitting at your desk, whispering vocab terms like a wizard casting spells.

-When we read, we are using the visual pathways in our brain to form memory links.
+When we read, we use the visual pathways in our brain to form memory links.
 We remember the material because it was something we saw.

 When reading out loud, we form auditory links in our memory pathways.
-We remember ourselves saying it out loud, and so not only form visual but also auditory links.
+We remember ourselves saying it out loud, forming auditory as well as visual links.

 Art Markman, Ph.D. writes in his blog in Psychology Today about the production effect, which explains exactly why reading out loud causes us to remember better.
-Specifically referring to a study in which learners were given a list and asked to read half of it out loud and half of it silently, the learners were able to remember the part of the list they read out loud a lot better than the part of the list they read silently.
+In a study where learners were given a list and asked to read half of it out loud and half of it silently, they were able to remember the part of the list they read out loud a lot better than the part of the list they read silently.

 Why is this?
 It’s because simply reading without categorizing, asking questions, and making connections does not do anything to organize the material in your mind.